BenziAhamed/golink/README.md

+# GoLink

-This is an Alfred app workflow to create and manage bookmarks.
+An [Alfred app](https://www.alfredapp.com) workflow to create and manage bookmarks.

 ## Adding a bookmark